marcelohcortez/workout-tracker-frontend/README.md

 # How to run the project:
 - Clone the repository
 - Remove all the 'serverURL' constants or change it's value for whatever you need
-- On package.json file, change the "proxy" value to you backend address to avoid CORS issues
+- On package.json file, change the "proxy" value to you backend address to avoid CORS issues locally, if using on production, relay on the 'cors' 3rd party plugin.

 Start the project with:
 ```bash